 The updated course outline - when we will discuss what - can be found below.
-As new contents are posted, you will also see them pop up in the Facebook group's learning units.
+As new contents are posted, you will also see them pop up in the group.
 I'll generally post new modules on Friday morning so you can study them over the weekend.